-This Local Industrial Strategy sets out an industrial blueprint to deliver Cambridgeshire and Peterborough's vision of being a leading place in the world to live, learn, work, and do business.
-The actions in this strategy will help deliver the aims of the national Industrial Strategy in the region; the Cambridgeshire and Peterborough Devolution Deal; and the recommendations of the Cambridgeshire and Peterborough Independent Economic Review (CPIER).
+This Local Industrial Strategy sets out an industrial blueprint to deliver the local vision of making Cambridgeshire and Peterborough a leading place in the world to live, learn, work, and do business.
+The actions in this strategy are essential for delivering the aims of the National Industrial Strategy locally, the Cambridgeshire and Peterborough Devolution Deal, and the Cambridgeshire and Peterborough Independent Economic Review (CPIER).

-The Cambridgeshire and Peterborough Devolution Deal has set out a clear ambition to double output in 25 years, and independent analysis has shown that this can only be achieved by strong increases in productivity.
-Whilst overall output growth has outperformed the UK, the area - taken as a whole has become less productive, relative to the UK, over the last five years.
-As is the case elsewhere in the Arc, output growth has been sustained by additional employment rather than rising productivity.
-In 2012, productivity per hour worked was 98.9 per cent of the UK average.
-By 2017, that had fallen to 94.9 per cent, the biggest fiveyear fall for any Combined Authority area.
-Cambridge and Peterborough has therefore set itself a five-year target to reverse this trend, aiming to catch up with the national average for productivity per hour worked by 2024.
+The Cambridgeshire and Peterborough Devolution Deal has set out a clear ambition to double output in 25 years, but independent analysis has shown that this can only be achieved by strong increases in productivity.
+Whilst overall output growth has outperformed the UK, taken as a whole, the area has become less productive, relative to the UK, over the last five years (demonstrating that GVA growth has been driven by employment growth not productivity growth).
+In 2012, GVA per hour worked was 98.9% of the UK average.
+By 2017, that had fallen to 94.9%, the biggest five-year fall for any Combined Authority area4.
+The local area has therefore set itself a five-year target to reverse this trend, aiming to catch up with the national average for GVA per hour worked by 2024.

-To achieve this, current patterns of growth must change.
-At the moment, Greater Cambridge has a global intellectual and market reach, but its economic and societal impact remains local.
-Businesses in the Fens are strong at bringing cutting-edge research to market, but tend to do so in relative isolation.
-Peterborough is one of the fastest growing cities in the UK, but has not translated its industrial heritage and recent growth into shared prosperity.
-Therefore, economic successes are highly place-specific.
+This means the growth dynamic needs to change.
+At the moment, the diverse innovation hub that is Greater Cambridge is global in its intellectual and market reach, but localised in its economic and societal impact.
+Businesses in the Fens are strong at bringing cutting edge research to market, but tend to do so in relative isolation.
+Peterborough is one of the fastest growing cities in the UK, but has not translated its industrial heritage and recent growth into universal prosperity.
+Local economic successes are highly place-specific.
 Within a few miles of Cambridge there are many businesses which are not sharing in its success, let alone those much further away.
 Too many of the people working in Cambridge have commutes that are difficult, long and growing: not out of choice, but necessity due to high housing costs.
 In isolated hamlets and in the biggest cities, the challenge of ageing means isolation and ill health.
 Business face increasing risks from a changing climate and other environmental pressures.
 The practical role of this Local Industrial Strategy must be to apply new approaches to solving these problems.
 Doing so will deliver the growth needed and ensure this is done in the right way.